jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

   - They are finally contented to truckle with the same meanness which they want to impose on the rest of mankind.

-21 The fall from greatness so insupportable because of the loss of this easy empire over mankind's affections
+{{< s v="21" >}}  The fall from greatness so insupportable because of the loss of this easy empire over mankind's affections

 The family of the king of Macedon was led in triumph by Paulus Aemilius.

 Their misfortunes made them divide, with their conqueror, the Roman people's attention.
 The young royal children were insensible of their situation.
 Their sight struck the spectators with the tenderest sorrow and compassion amidst the public rejoicings.
 The king appeared next in the procession.

 He seemed confounded, astonished, and bereft of all sentiment, by his great calamities.
 His friends and ministers followed after him.

 As they moved along, they often looked at their fallen king and always burst into tears.
 Their whole behaviour demonstrated that they did not think of their own misfortunes, but were entirely occupied by the superior greatness of his.
 On the contrary, the generous Romans beheld him with disdain and indignation.

 They regarded as unworthy of all compassion the man who could be so mean-spirited as to bear to live under such calamities.
 Yet what did those calamities amount to?

-According to most historians, he was to spend his remaining days: under the protection of a powerful and humane people, in a state which seemed worthy of envy, in a state of plenty, ease, leisure, and security, from which it was impossible for him even by his own folly to fall.
+According to most historians, he was to spend his remaining days:
+- under the protection of a powerful and humane people,
+- in a state which seemed worthy of envy,
+- in a state of plenty, ease, leisure, and security, from which it was impossible for him even by his own folly to fall.

 But he was no longer to be surrounded by that admiring mob of fools, flatterers, and dependants.
 He was no longer:
-to be gazed upon by multitudes, the object of their respect, gratitude, love, and admiration.
+- to be gazed upon by multitudes,
+- the object of their respect, gratitude, love, and admiration.

 The passions of nations were no longer to mould themselves upon his inclinations.
 This insupportable calamity bereaved the king of all sentiment.

 It made his friends forget their own misfortunes.
 Roman magnanimity could not conceive how any man could be so mean-spirited as to bear to survive.

-222 My Lord Rochefoucauld says, 'Love is commonly succeeded by ambition; but ambition is hardly ever succeeded by love.'
+{{< s v="22" >}} My Lord Rochefoucauld says, 'Love is commonly succeeded by ambition; but ambition is hardly ever succeeded by love.'

 Once ambition fully possesses the breast, it will not admit a rival nor a successor.
 All other pleasures sicken and decay to those used to ambition or even the hope of public admiration.

-Many discarded statesmen have studied: to get the better of ambition for their own ease and to despise those honours which they could not attain.
+Many discarded statesmen have studied:
+- to get the better of ambition for their own ease and
+- to despise those honours which they could not attain.

 How few of them have been able to succeed?

 Most have spent their time in the most listless and insipid indolence.
 They chagrined at the thoughts of their own insignificancy.

-They were incapable of being interested in private life: without enjoyment, except when they talked of their former greatness without satisfaction, except when they were employed in some vain project to recover it Are you resolved never to barter your liberty for the lordly servitude of a court, but to live free, fearless, and independent?
+They were incapable of being interested in private life:
+- without enjoyment, except when they talked of their former greatness
+- without satisfaction, except when they were employed in some vain project to recover it

+Are you resolved never to barter your liberty for the lordly servitude of a court, but to live free, fearless, and independent?

 There seems to be only one way to continue in that virtuous resolution:
-Never enter the place from whence so few have been able to return.
+- Never enter the place from whence so few have been able to return.
-Never come within the circle of ambition nor ever compare yourself with those masters of the earth who have already engrossed the attention of half of mankind before you.
+- Never come within the circle of ambition nor ever compare yourself with those masters of the earth who have already engrossed the attention of half of mankind before you.

-23 It appears very important to be in the view of general sympathy and attention.
+{{< s v="23" >}} It appears very important to be in the view of general sympathy and attention.
 That great object:
 - divides the wives of politicians, and
 - is the end of half of the labours of human life.

 It is the cause of all the tumult, bustle, rapine, and injustice, which avarice and ambition have introduced into this world.
 It is said that people of sense hate place.

 They hate sitting at the head of the table.
 They are indifferent on who is pointed out to the company by that frivolous circumstance, which the smallest advantage can overbalance.

 But no man despises rank, distinction preeminence unless:

-he is raised very much above or sunk very much below the ordinary standard of human nature, and he is either: so confirmed in wisdom and real philosophy
+- he is raised very much above or sunk very much below the ordinary standard of human nature, and
+- he is either:
+  - so confirmed in wisdom and real philosophy

 It does not matter to him if he is not attended to, nor approved of. so habituated to the idea of his own meanness.
 He is so sunk in slothful and sottish indifference, as to have entirely forgotten the desire for superiority.

-24 Prosperity has its dazzling splendour which comes from it being the natural object of mankind's sympathetic attentions.
+{{< s v="24" >}} Prosperity has its dazzling splendour which comes from it being the natural object of mankind's sympathetic attentions.
 Likewise, adversity has its gloom from our misfortunes being the naural object of mankind's aversion.
 This is why the most dreadful calamities are sometimes easier to support.

 It is often more mortifying to appear in public under small disasters, than under great misfortunes.
 - Small disasters excite no sympathy.